 shows that kids who have household responsibilities are more likely to step up and help others outside the home.
 My theory is that these kids are accustomed

-to helping, and to seeing their contribution as valuable.
+to helping, and they see their contributions as valuable.
 Responsibility at home really does make kids better citizens.

 So why don't kids help more, and what can you do about it in your own home?

 1. Because kids hate chores.